ZirconCode/config/i3 thoughts readme.txt

 # bind toggle mouse
 ## fix so mouse dissappears when toggle touchpad

-# dock i3bar at top, also display title of window inside the bar, ok good now? depends on mode
-## would like window title in i3bar, should be possible

 # git clone https://github.com/haikarainen/light.git
 ## for brightness changes working